Statue of Liberty Crown Visit

 The only way to go up to the Crown of the Statue of Liberty is to get tickets online at the Statue Cruises website and to do so several months in advance of your visit because very few tickets go on sale and demand is very high.

-To visit this part of the attraction, tickets cannot be bought on the spot so if you don't want to miss out on this special experience, my advice is that when you are organising your trip you should keep a constant eye on this website in case there are any updates and some tickets are released to go up to the Crown.
+To visit this part of the attraction, tickets cannot be bought on the spot so if you don't want to miss out on this special experience, my advice is that when you are planning your trip you should keep a constant eye on this website in case there are any updates and some tickets are released to go up to the Crown.
 Keeping an eye out is very important!

 How does it work to buy tickets for the Crown?